Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 CENTRO (the local bus company) offers several great options from the Clay (10 miles NW) and Dewitt (3 miles E) areas.
 Out of Towners if you find yourself staying near the Great Northern Mall (I-481 and SR 31) in Clay (North Side) or Wegman's Grocery Store in Dewitt (near I-481 and SR 5 on the east side) this could be a handy stress free option.
 NOTE: It is express service and it arrives shortly before kickoff.
 They also provide this service for basketball games.

 ARMORY SQUARE and DOWNTOWN PARKING/TAILGATING (Alternative)

 NOTE: As of March 2008 the Orange Express Train Service was discontinued.
-The good news: merchants around Armory Square are running buses from Armory Square to the Dome.
+The good news: merchants around Armory Square are still running buses from Armory Square to the Dome.

 Okay so no train.
 You can still tailgate downtown and take a shuttle bus from Armory Square.
 Armory Square is a fabulous area of entertainment choices about 1.5 miles away in Downtown Syracuse.
 It literally was a decaying old warehouse area that was rejuvenated in the last 25 years.
 There is plenty of parking downtown.
 The local bars and restaurants are running a free shuttle buses that leave from Walton Street in the heart of Armory Square.
 They start bus service 40 minutes before kickoff and go until 20 minutes before kickoff.
 After the game go back to the same spot you were dropped off at and take the bus back.
 IT IS FREE!

 I can't vouch for how the tailgating is downtown anymore since the train left and I tailgate in Stadium West now.
 However, it is okay to tailgate in the lots downtown.
-If you park at the Trolley Lot or any of the other nearby lots in the Armory Square Entertainment area you should some others doing the same.
 Here is a map of all the parking downtown.